imagekit-developer/imagekit-dotnet/README.md

 **Note**: You can get the `apiKey`, `apiSecret`, and ImagekitId from your [Imagekit.io dashboard](https://imagekit.io/dashboard).

 ## Demo application
-The fastest way to get started is by running the demo application in [Sample](/Imagekit/Sample) folder.
+The fastest way to get started is by running the demo application in the [Sample](/Imagekit/Sample) folder.

 ## Usage